 A board-certified clinician reviews your intake and determines if compounded glutathione is clinically appropriate for you.
 Not a chatbot.
 Not an algorithm.

-If approved, your prescription is filled by a licensed compounding pharmacy and shipped in discreet packaging within 3–5 business days.
+If approved, your prescription is filled by a licensed compounding pharmacy and shipped in discreet packaging within 3 to 5 business days.
 Free every month.

-Glutathione is a tripeptide — a small molecule made of three amino acids: cysteine, glycine, and glutamic acid.
+Glutathione is a tripeptide, a small molecule made of three amino acids: cysteine, glycine, and glutamic acid.
 It is produced naturally by the liver and is present in every cell in the human body.
-Glutathione is often referred to as the body’s “master antioxidant” because of its role in neutralizing free radicals, recycling other antioxidants, and supporting detoxification pathways.
+Glutathione is often referred to as the body’s “master antioxidant” because of its role in neutralizing free radicals, recycling other antioxidants, and supporting the body’s natural metabolic pathways.

 No. Compounded injectable glutathione is not FDA-approved as a finished drug product.
 The FDA does not evaluate compounded medications for safety, effectiveness, or quality.
 The FDA has specifically warned against injectable glutathione products from unregulated sources.
 Rylo’s glutathione is prepared by a licensed US compounding pharmacy and requires a prescription from a licensed provider.